 Oracle Database and Oracle Grid Infrastructure installation software is available in multiple media, and can be installed using several options.
 The Oracle Grid Infrastructure software is available as an image, available for download from the Oracle Technology Network website, or the Oracle Software Delivery Cloud portal.
 In most cases, you use the graphical user interface (GUI) provided by Oracle Universal Installer to install the software.
 You can also use Oracle Universal Installer to complete silent mode installations, without using the GUI.
+You can also use Oracle Fleet Patching and Provisioning for subsequent Oracle Grid Infrastructure and Oracle Database deployments.

-- About Image-Based Oracle Grid Infrastructure Installation Installation and configuration of Oracle Grid Infrastructure software is simplified with image-based installation. - Setup Wizard Installation Options for Creating Images Before you start the setup wizards for your Oracle Database or Oracle Grid Infrastructure installation, decide if you want to use any of the available image-creation options. - Understanding Cluster Configuration Options Review these topics to understand the cluster configuration options available in Oracle Grid Infrastructure 19c. - Installing Oracle Grid Infrastructure for a New Cluster Review these procedures to install the cluster configuration options available in this release of Oracle Grid Infrastructure. - Installing Oracle Grid Infrastructure Using a Cluster Configuration File During installation of Oracle Grid Infrastructure, you have the option of either of providing cluster configuration information manually, or of using a cluster configuration file. - Installing Only the Oracle Grid Infrastructure Software This installation option requires manual postinstallation steps to enable the Oracle Grid Infrastructure software. - Confirming Oracle Clusterware Function After Oracle Grid Infrastructure installation, confirm that your Oracle Clusterware installation is installed and running correctly. - Confirming Oracle ASM Function for Oracle Clusterware Files Confirm Oracle ASM is running after installing Oracle Grid Infrastructure. - Understanding Offline Processes in Oracle Grid Infrastructure After the installation of Oracle Grid Infrastructure, some components may be listed as OFFLINE.
+- About Image-Based Oracle Grid Infrastructure Installation Installation and configuration of Oracle Grid Infrastructure software is simplified with image-based installation. - Setup Wizard Installation Options for Creating Images Before you start the setup wizards for your Oracle Database or Oracle Grid Infrastructure installation, decide if you want to use any of the available image-creation options. - Understanding Cluster Configuration Options Review these topics to understand the cluster configuration options available in Oracle Grid Infrastructure 19c. - Installing Oracle Grid Infrastructure for a New Cluster Review these procedures to install the cluster configuration options available in this release of Oracle Grid Infrastructure. - Installing Oracle Grid Infrastructure Using a Cluster Configuration File During installation of Oracle Grid Infrastructure, you have the option of either providing cluster configuration information manually, or using a cluster configuration file. - Installing Only the Oracle Grid Infrastructure Software This installation option requires manual postinstallation steps to enable the Oracle Grid Infrastructure software. - About Deploying Oracle Grid Infrastructure Using Oracle Fleet Patching and Provisioning Oracle Fleet Patching and Provisioning (Oracle FPP) is a software lifecycle management method for provisioning and maintaining Oracle homes.
+Oracle Fleet Patching and Provisioning enables mass deployment and maintenance of standard operating environments for databases, clusters, and user-defined software types. - Confirming Oracle Clusterware Function After Oracle Grid Infrastructure installation, confirm that your Oracle Clusterware installation is installed and running correctly. - Confirming Oracle ASM Function for Oracle Clusterware Files Confirm Oracle ASM is running after installing Oracle Grid Infrastructure. - Understanding Offline Processes in Oracle Grid Infrastructure After the installation of Oracle Grid Infrastructure, some components may be listed as OFFLINE.
 Oracle Grid Infrastructure activates these resources when you choose to add them.